 The Mediterranean Steps is the most famous trail on the Rock, and for good reason.
 It is also the most brutal run you will find in Gibraltar.
 This is not a jog.
 This is a full-body, lung-burning, quad-destroying climb.

-Distance: Roughly 2.5 km one way (from Jews' Gate to O'Hara's Battery at the summit)
+Distance: Roughly 2.5 km one way, from Jews' Gate to O'Hara's Battery near the summit

 Difficulty: Hard.
 Very hard.